A simple 4 layer contact network based on survey data

 class Work(p2n.LocationDesigner):

-n_agents = 10
+n_actors = 10

-def filter(self, agent):
+def filter(self, actor):

-def split(self, agent):
+def split(self, actor):

-"""Group agents by NACE2 division."""
+"""Group actors by NACE2 division."""

-return agent.nace2_division
+return actor.nace2_division

-def weight(self, agent):
+def weight(self, actor):

-by the agent's daily work hours."""
+by the actor's daily work hours."""

-return agent.work_hours_day
+return actor.work_hours_day

 The third type of location are cities.
 We build 2 of them.
 Using stick_together()